 David T. Ralston, Jr. is a partner and business lawyer in the Washington, D.C. office of Foley & Lardner LLP where his practice focuses on government contract litigation and counseling; rail and air transportation; and national and homeland security.
 He chairs Foley’s Government Solutions Practice.

 David has handled virtually all aspects of government contracts, including bid and small business size protests, claims, defective pricing, intellectual property, qui tam litigation, and Cost Accounting Standards matters.
 He has successfully brought and defended more than a hundred bid protests, including representing Jordanian and Lebanese contractors in protests, and obtaining preliminary and permanent injunctive relief, and an award of attorneys fees, against the FBI in WHR Group, Inc. v.
 United States, 115 Fed.
-Claims 386 (2014), has defended government contractors, both U.S. and foreign, against fraud and bribery charges, notably including coordinating corporate investigations, voluntary disclosures to the Justice and Defense Departments, and represented firms in debarment/suspension proceedings at numerous federal agencies.
+Claims 386 (2014).
+He has defended government contractors, both U.S. and foreign, against fraud and bribery charges, notably including coordinating corporate investigations, voluntary disclosures to the Justice and Defense Departments, and represented firms in debarment/suspension proceedings at numerous federal agencies.
 Mr. Ralston and a Foley team represented International Relief and Development in a successful effort to have a suspension enjoined and declared void ab initio in International Relief and Development v.
 United States Agency for International Development, 15-cv, 854-RCL (D.D.C.
 2015).
 He has represented clients in 5th Amendment takings, money-mandating, and illegal exaction claims before the U.S. Court of Federal Claims, including a settlement for more than $200 million.

 In recent years, besides bid protests, David has been particularly active in matters concerning international and U.S. domestic content laws, such as the World Trade Organization Government Procurement Agreement, Buy America/Buy American laws, the Berry Amendment, the Trade Agreements Act, U.S.-Canadian cross-border tax and trade matters, and international trade negotiations.
 He has also presented to European parliamentary and procurement leaders at the EU Parliament in Brussels on U.S. perspectives concerning how government procurement can be employed to spur innovation.